 Setting standards provides a common understanding across the business to guide investment decisions.
 Financial return criteria, investment ceilings, hurdle rates, types of activities, geographic boundaries and leverage limits or some standards that help set the boundaries or limit the universe of opportunities the company is willing to consider.
 Once the operating universe is established opportunities within those boundaries can be processed.

 Creating an efficient means to find and then evaluate opportunities governs how many and how quickly projects can be assessed for fit.
 A growth strategy through acquisition will have different processes in place than one based on organic growth.
 Erecting the investment process that fits your talent, resource base and strategy will be uniquely yours.
 However, it won’t happen by osmosis.
 It requires focus, communication and leadership.

 A common tool is essential if speed and comparability are important.
 The value of setting standards and building processes is watered down if each opportunity is evaluated under a different light.
 A common tool hastens understanding; enables comparability across projects; while allowing the tool to be sharpened as it becomes more familiar to the team.

-Our Capital Investment Analysis Request Form (CIAR) is tool we have found useful over the years for evaluate the merits of capital projects against the set standards.
+Our Capital Investment Analysis Request Form (CIAR) is tool we have found useful over the years for evaluating the merits of capital projects against standards set by corporate leadership.
 The CIAR is common template that can be easily amended to reflect your capital investment policy.
 In addition to seamlessly fitting into your specific capital spending policies, it standardizes investment analysis so the same financial hurdles are measured for each project